 Each of the poisons has advantages and disadvantages depending on where they will be used and the degree of control you want.
 Council staff – or other pest control experts – can advise you about the best poison control for your situation.

 Other toxins are currently in development and the council can also provide an up-to-date status on these.

-You can get a CSL licence through an Environmental Risk Management Agency (ERMA) approved assessor.
-A list of local assessors is available through ERMA – go to: www.ermanz.govt.nz for more information – or the Northland Regional Council.
+You can get a CSL licence through an Environmental Protection Authority (EPA) approved assessor.
+For more information contact the Biosecurity Team at the Northland Regional Council.

 Poison bait stations